elvisdt/elvisdt/README.md

-- 👋 Hi, I’m Elvis
+- 👋 Hi, I’m Elvis de la Torre,I am a mechatronic engineering student.
-- 👀 I’m interested in programning
+- 👀 I’m interested in microcontrollers programning.
-- 🌱 I’m currently learning PDS and PDI
+- 🌱 I’m currently learning PDS and PDI wiht Raspberry pi.
-- 💞️
-- 📫

 <!---
 dvsivle/dvsivle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.